-The next case on the prohibition of discrimination based on sexual orientation under Directive 2000/78 was Asociația Accept [2015],53 which emerged from proceedings between Accept, a Romanian NGO which defends and promotes the rights of LGBT persons, and the Romanian Council for Combatting Discrimination.
+The next case on the prohibition of discrimination based on sexual orientation under Directive 2000/78 was Asociația Accept [2015],54 which emerged from proceedings between Accept, a Romanian NGO which defends and promotes the rights of LGBT persons, and the Romanian Council for Combatting Discrimination.
 The latter had partially dismissed a complaint lodged following public statements made by a person (Mr Becali) who presented himself as having - and was considered by public opinion to play - a leading role in a Romanian professional football club (FC Steaua).
 Mr Becali had ruled out the recruitment by FC Steaua of a footballer alleged as being gay.
 Consequently, Accept claimed that the principle of equal treatment had been breached in regard to recruitment.

-In its judgment, the Court first pointed out that to establish direct discrimination on the grounds of sexual orientation, an identifiable complainant who claims to have been the victim of such discrimination is not required.54 Instead, it suffices if the claim is brought by an NGO without identifying the person that has been harmed by the action forming the basis of the complaint.
-The Court then explained that it is not relevant if the statements which amount to discrimination come from a person who does not have legal capacity to bind or represent the club in recruitment matters, when this person is considered by public opinion to have such capacity.
-The fact that the club has not distanced itself from the statements concerned is a factor which the referring court may take into account when making its judgment.55 The Court also made it clear that discrimination by assumption is prohibited by the Framework Equality Directive 2000.
-In other words, for discrimination on the grounds of sexual orientation to be proved, it suffices if someone discriminates against a person because they think that he or she is gay, irrespective of the actual sexual orientation of the latter.
+In its judgment, the Court firstly pointed out that to establish direct discrimination on the grounds of sexual orientation, an identifiable complainant who claims to have been the victim of such discrimination is not required.55 Instead, it suffices if the claim is brought by an NGO without identifying the person that has been harmed by the action forming the basis of the complaint.
+The Court then explained that it is not relevant if the statements which amount to discrimination come from a person that does not have legal capacity to bind or represent the club in recruitment matters, when this person is considered by public opinion to have such capacity.
+The fact that the club has not distanced itself from the statements concerned is a factor which the